stalefruits/fixpoint/README.md

 ```

 Set up test fixture functions.
 Use `fix/as` to specify a name for a specific
-fixture document that can be used in other fixture documents to refer to this
+fixture document that can be used in other fixture documents to refer to it.
-document.
 Use `fix/on-datasource` to specify which datasource the fixture should
 get inserted in, e.g.:

 ```clojure